AdguardTeam/AdguardKnowledgeBase/11.vpn/050.adguard-vpn-mac/020.installation/docs.en.md

 To uninstall AdGuard VPN for Mac, follow two simple steps:

-1. Open the "Finder" and go to the "Programs" section.
+1. Open "Finder" and go to the "Programs" section.

 2. Select *AdGuard VPN* from the list, right-click on it and then click *Move to Trash*.